 It’s only a matter of time before a gallery will close, or your favorite social media channel pulls the rug from under you.
 You have zero control of these distribution channels.
 Their customers are not your customers.
 Anything you do to make sales through third parties such as galleries and social media is an expense causing you to earn less money.

 I believe in using galleries.
 I know social media can help you sell art.
-I just think they need to be in the right perspective.
-That is, as secondary or tertiary methods of selling your art.
+I think they need to be in the right perspective.
+That is, as secondary or tertiary methods of selling your artwork.
 Selling art to buyers one-on-one is your primary way to stay profitable and in control.

 If selling directly to collectors is not your first method getting your art to market, start to fix that now.
 It’s your future.
 No one cares more about your career than you do.
 Relationships with direct buying customers give you control.
 They form a solid foundation that minimizes inevitable problems from third-party sales networks.